malloydata/malloy/docs/_src/examples/names.md

 _You can find the complete source code for this model [here](https://github.com/looker-open-source/malloy/blob/docs-release/samples/names/names.malloy)._

-The Data set consits of name, gender, state and year with the number of people that were born with that name in that gender, state and year.
+The Data set consists of name, gender, state and year with the number of people that were born with that name in that gender, state and year.

 ```malloy